confluentinc/cp-docker-images/docs/quickstart.rst

       -e SCHEMA_REGISTRY_LISTENERS=http://localhost:8081 \
       confluentinc/cp-schema-registry:3.2.1

-  As we did before, we can check that it started correctly by viewing the logs.
+  As you did before, you can check that it started correctly by viewing the logs.

   .. sourcecode:: bash

     docker logs schema-registry

-  For the next step, we'll publish data to a new topic that will leverage the Schema Registry.
-For the sake of simplicity, we'll launch a second Schema Registry container in interactive mode, and then execute our ``kafka-avro-console-producer`` utility from there.
+  For the next step, you'll publish data to a new topic that will leverage the Schema Registry.
+For the sake of simplicity, you'll launch a second Schema Registry container in interactive mode, and then execute the ``kafka-avro-console-producer`` utility from there.

   .. sourcecode:: bash